tcwou/Yelp-Data-Exploration/CSV/README.md

-This directory is for CSV file storage
+This directory is for CSV and ipynb file storage